dpiras/GMM-MI/README.md

         stops adding components either when the metric gets worse, or when the improvement in the metric value is less than this threshold.
-Smaller values ensure that enough components are considered and that the data distribution is correctly captured, while taking longer to converge. patience : int, default=1
+Smaller values ensure that enough components are considered and that the data distribution is correctly captured, while taking longer to converge.
+	Note this parameter can be degenerate with `threshold_fit`, and the two should be set together to reach a good density estimate of the data. patience : int, default=1
         Number of extra components to "wait" until convergence is declared.
 Must be at least 1.
         Same concept as patience when training a neural network.
 Higher value will fit models